-Male Female Centrelink 65 years old or older 64 years and 6 months old or older Veterans' Affairs Veteran or war widower Veteran or war widow 60 years old or olderand 59 years and6 months oldor older ■ meets the and veteran pension age test meets the veteran pension age test
+Centrelink 65 years old or older

+Veterans' Affairs ■ Veteran or war widow/widower

+■ 60 years old or older

+and

+meets the veteran pension age tes

 For more information about the veteran pension age test, see page 75.

 REBATE INCOME (question T2 and Do you need to lodge a tax return?)